Archive for 'Primary'

 McCain Nominated: Democratic Infighting

 If you’ve been following the election, you’ve probably already heard that McCain has clinched the GOP nomination.
-On the other hand, Hillary has won some key primaries and is fighting Obama tooth and nail.
+On the other hand, Hillary has won some key nominations and is fighting Obama tooth and nail.
 Obama believes that he has clinched the nomination, but that doesn’t stop him from being attacked on two sides.

 With those big […]